Wayne Reittie: Playing career

 He was born in London and brought up in Leeds.
 He played for Hunslet Parkside as a junior, the same club as dual-code international Jason Robinson.

 Reittie is a product of the Leeds Academy.

 In December 2015, Rettie represented Jamaica in the 2017 Rugby League World Cup qualifiers.

 Hunslet

 On 15 October 2021, it was reported that he had signed for Hunslet in the RFL League 1.
+In August 2022, Reittie suffered a season-ending injury in a match against Doncaster.